ember-cli/eslint-plugin-ember/docs/rules/no-classic-classes.md

+# no-classic-classes

-# Disallow "classic" classes in favor of native JS classes (no-classic-classes)
+Disallow "classic" classes in favor of native JS classes.

 Ember now allows you to use native JS classes to extend the built-in classes provided by Ember.
 This pattern is preferred in favor of using the "classic" style of classes that Ember has provided since before JS classes were available to use.

 ## Rule Details

 This rule aims to ensure that you do not use a "classic" Ember class where a native class could be used instead.
 The one instance where `.extend` should still be used is for including a Mixin into your class, which does not have a native JS class alternative available.

+## Examples

 Examples of **incorrect** code for this rule: